CompTop/torch-tda/README.md

 pip install torch-tda
 ```

+### Hera
+If you want to compute bottleneck distance, you will need to install [hera](https://github.com/anigmetov/hera) by 1. following their installation description to build from source and install the Python binding  2.
+(Optional if you can put the Python package in the correct position) write a simple `setup.py` file to install the package into environment path.

 ### Build from source
 If you want to install from source, after cloning the repository, you can setup with `setup.py`
 ```